 As a child of 3 years, I already dreamed of Africa.

 It took me 38 years, to finally get there.
 At that time, I had a university degree in clinical psycholgy and was working happily as a Psychotherapist and Trainer.
-Africa and its people touched something deep inside me.
-In 1990, I packed 2 suitcases to live in Kenya.
+After my first visit to Kenya, in 1990, I packed 2 suitcases to live in Kenya.
+Africa and its people had touched something deep inside me.

 How did I become a jewellery designer and entrepreneur?